phenotypic.abc_.ImageEnhancer#

 Why Enhancement Matters for Colony Phenotyping

-Uneven illumination: Vignetting, shadows, and scanner lighting gradients make colonies appear faint in dark regions and over-exposed elsewhere.
+Uneven illumination: Vignetting, shadows, and scanner lighting gradients make colonies appear faint in dark regions.

-Noise and texture: Scanner noise, agar granularity, condensation droplets, and dust create artifacts that confuse thresholding or edge detection.
+Noise and texture: Scanner noise, agar granularity, dust, and condensation create artifacts confusing detection.

 Faint colonies: Small or translucent colonies blend into background, reducing detectability.